 Airline prices typically go up as the holidays near and other travelers snatch up the best deals.
 Early birds are also more likely to find seats on nonstop flights.

 Look at family vacation packages being offered on discount sites like Groupon and Living Social, which can result in real savings if you have some flexibility in your schedule.
 Here are some more places you can look for an affordable vacation package.

 Ever been to a mountain ski resort in the summertime?
 Or to a beach resort very early or very late in the season?
-Or take a cruise after cruising gets some very bad PR?
 Some vacation destinations can be even more charming, more relaxing and definitely less expensive during times when fewer fellow tourists are around.

 When you do use travel websites like those mentioned above, check their sources.
 Aggregator sites are great at helping you find general prices for flights, hotels and rental cars.
 But before you book a family vacation with one of these sites, check first with the airline, hotel or car rental company directly to make sure you are getting the lowest rate.

 Often, just trimming some extra expenses will lighten your vacation budget.
 Stay at a hotel with a substantial free breakfast to eliminate the cost of one meal per day.
 Or save even more money on meals by scouting hotels or resorts where kids eat or stay free, or booking a room with a kitchen and cooking a few of your own meals.

 Fliers can sign up for a frequent flier program to get waived baggage fees.
 Drivers can cut gas costs by using Gas Buddy, an app that finds the cheapest gas near you.
 Wherever you travel, remember to exploit any potential discounts—including senior, student, military and, of course, AAA.